rriemann/blog/source/posts/2013-04-23-versioning-of-openoffice-libreoffice-documents-using-git.md

 lang: en
 ---

+**Update:** With the probability to save documents directly in *Flat XML* format (i.e. `*.fodt` instead of `*.odt`) within LibreOffice, this article is *obsolete*.
+Flat XML files receive the best git versioning you can expect.
+The images in your documents are embedded in the XML file as well.
+Thanks to Simon for this helpful comment.

 At the moment I'm preparing my application documents for my job after finishing my travels.
 Of course, I track changes of my LaTeX documents with the [git] versioning system.
 This is pretty straight-forward, because LaTeX documents are